diogotcorreia/master-thesis/docs/content/ch04-the-thing.typ

-These models assume that class pollution can be identified by a flow from the return value of `getattr` (`TaintSource`) to the first argument of `setattr` (`TaintSink`), given the conclusion of the literature review in @results:lit-review.
+These models assume that class pollution can be identified by a flow from the return value of `getattr` (`TaintSource`) to the first argument of `setattr` (`TaintSink`), given the conclusion of the literature review in @bg:lit-review.

+While class pollution can also be achieved using `__setitem__` as a sink instead of `setattr`, Pysa does not accurately support this due to the lack of type information, so it was assumed that most instances of class pollution would at least contain a call to `setattr`.
+Similarly, `__getitem__` is not accounted for, since taint already flows through it to the sink.

 Additionally, these models contain extra annotations (e.g., `Via`, `ViaValueOf`, `WithTag`, etc.) that instruct Pysa to collect information that can later be used to filter out